 Conduct reference oil tests on each test stand and engine combination within a laboratory according to TMC Lubricant Test Monitoring System (LTMS)10 guidelines.
 Do not terminate a reference test due to an FEI result.

-The calibration period on a given stand and engine combination is four full–length non-reference oil tests or 900 engine hours or 100 days, whichever occurs first.
+The calibration period on a given stand and engine combination is two f full–length D oil tests or 900 engine hours or 100 days, whichever occurs first.

-If the elapsed time between Sequence VIE tests on a stand and engine combination is more than 100 days EOT (end-of-test) to SOT (start-of-test), a minimum of one operationally valid, statistically acceptable reference oil test is required.
+If the elapsed time between Sequence VIF tests on a stand and engine combination is more than 100 days EOT (end-of-test) to SOT (start-of-test), a minimum of one operationally valid, statistically acceptable reference oil test is required.

 Re-reference the engines once removed from the test stand and re-installed, even if the test number and time criteria are met by the engine.
 Laboratories shall inform the TMC with a written explanation when a test engine is removed from a test stand and installed into another test stand.
-Only appropriate Sequence VIE test engines (see X1.3) may be referenced.
+Only appropriate Sequence VIF test engines (see X1.3) may be referenced.

 The effective date of a reference test is the LTMS date and time of the reference test.
 Test start time is defined as the introduction of the reference oil into the engine, but the total test length shall include the BLB runs also.
 The LTMS date and time are defined as the date and time the test was completed (completion of the BL run following the reference oil) unless a different date and time are assigned by the TMC.
 The TMC may schedule more frequent reference oil tests (or approve less frequent reference oil tests) at its discretion.
 Under special circumstances (that is, extended downtime due to industry-wide parts or fuel outages) the TMC may extend reference periods.
 Note non-reference oil tests conducted during the extended time allowance in the test comments section of the report.